 Temple Emanu-El was in need of repair as it marked its 53rd year.
 Through the dedication and generosity of congregants such as Stephen Muss and Dr. Phillip Frost, Temple Emanu-El’s sanctuary underwent a $2,000,000 renovation.
 This project was administered by famed architect and designer, Kenneth Treister.
 The newly-named “Frost Sanctuary” propelled Temple Emanu-El into a new century with energy and direction.
 In 2010 a beautiful bronze sculpture, “The Dove of Peace”, designed by Ken Treister, was placed by the steps of Temple Emanu-El’s main entrance and the adjacent plaza was adorned with imported Jerusalem stone.

 Today, Temple Emanu-El stands as a vibrant, historic congregation in the heart of famous South Beach.
-Throughout the years the synagogue has been visited by thousands of tourists.
+Throughout the years the synagogue has been visited by thousands of tourists and continues to welcome them with open arms.
 Further, it has hosted many notable statesmen and religious leaders, among them President Ronald Reagan, President Bill Clinton, Senator Henry M. Jackson, the Dalai Lama, and Desmond Tutu.

 The synagogue’s iconic façade and distinctive architecture serve as a testament to the strength and longevity of its leadership of Miami Beach’s Jewish community.
 Temple Emanu-El’s contributions to the beauty of South Beach were celebrated by the Miami Beach Beautification Committee which bestowed the 2010 Beautification Award on the synagogue.
 The congregation continues to be a vital part of the Jewish communal landscape of South Florida.